 - Lower your cell phone bill.

-This the place where most people struggle with applying frugal living tips because they don't want to look cheap or not trendy.
+This is where most people struggle with applying frugal living tips because they don’t want to look cheap or not trendy.
 Thanks to the fashion runways we have been taught that quality fashion comes with a hefty price tag.
 However, that is not the case.